Antique Wicker Furniture Materials

 End cut-rattan reed inner pith

 Since the outer glossy cane skin has been removed, reed is a porous material that will accept a stain, paint or final finish treatment of varnish or lacquer very well.
-And because of its versatility reed was one of the major materials used in the manufacturing of the fancy Victorian wicker of the 1880’s and before.
+Because of its versatility, reed was one of the major materials used in the manufacturing of the fancy Victorian wicker of the 1880’s and before.

 Victorian wicker heart-shape settee